Malte95/Roll-a-ball/README.md

 - Unity components and GameObjects
 - Communication between scripts (`PlayerController ↔ GameManager`)
 - Event handling with UI and the Unity EventSystem
+- Extending a tutorial with custom gameplay features
 - Using Git and GitHub for version control

 ---